wandb/docs/docs/support/log_shared_machine.md

 tags:
 - logs
 ---
-If you're using a shared machine and another person is a wandb user, it's easy to make sure your runs are always logged to the proper account.
-Set the `WANDB_API_KEY` environment variable to authenticate.
-If you source it in your env, when you log in you'll have the right credentials, or you can set the environment variable from your script.
+When using a shared machine, ensure that runs log to the correct WandB account by setting the `WANDB_API_KEY` environment variable for authentication.
+If sourced in the environment, this variable provides the correct credentials upon login.
+Alternatively, set the environment variable directly in the script.

-Run this command `export WANDB_API_KEY=X` where X is your API key.
-When you're logged in, you can find your API key at [wandb.ai/authorize](https://app.wandb.ai/authorize).
+Execute the command `export WANDB_API_KEY=X`, replacing X with your API key.
+Logged-in users can find their API key at [wandb.ai/authorize](https://app.wandb.ai/authorize).